jzillmann/gradle-jmh-report/README.md

 **_gradle-jmh-report_** is a [Gradle](http://gradle.org) plugin to manage and visualize the result of your [JMH](http://openjdk.java.net/projects/code-tools/jmh/) benchmarks.

+*Note:* This plugin is not for executing benchmarks, its for reporting on already executed benchmarks.
+There are multiple ways how you can setup your JMH benchmark execution in Gradle, i've written in this [blog post](https://blog.morethan.io/jmh-with-gradle-from-easy-to-simple-dc872d57cf7f) about it!

 ## News

 - 2017/07/30 - 0.5.0 Release - On pair with jmh-visualizer-0.5 / Focusing on Benchmarks